Michel Forget: Background

 He also played in several popular television series such as Duplessis (1977), The Mills of Power (Les Tisserands du pouvoir, 1988), Super Sans Plomb (1989), Les Machos (1995) and Maurice Richard: Histoire d'un Canadien (1999).

-Forget played supporting roles in a few films including Aurore in which he played the role of Nérée Caron, Aurore's maternal grandfather.
+Forget played supporting roles in a few films including Aurore in which he played the role of Nérée Caron, Aurore Gagnon's maternal grandfather.